Battery energy storage system: Construction

 Battery storage power plants and uninterruptible power supplies (UPS) are comparable in technology and function.
 However, battery storage power plants are larger.

 For safety and security, the actual batteries are housed in their own structures, like warehouses or containers.
 As with a UPS, one concern is that electrochemical energy is stored or emitted in the form of direct current (DC), while electric power networks are usually operated with alternating current (AC).
 For this reason, additional inverters are needed to connect the battery storage power plants to the high voltage network.
-This kind of power electronics include gate turn-off thyristor, commonly used in high-voltage direct current (HVDC) transmission.
+This kind of power electronics includes gate turn-off thyristor, commonly used in high-voltage direct current (HVDC) transmission.

 Various accumulator systems may be used depending on the power-to-energy ratio, the expected lifetime and the costs.
 In the 1980s, lead-acid batteries were used for the first battery-storage power plants.
-During the next few decades, nickel–cadmium and sodium–sulfur batteries were increasingly used.
-Since 2010, more and more utility-scale battery storage plants rely on lithium-ion batteries, as a result of the fast decrease in the cost of this technology, caused by the electric automotive industry.
-Lithium-ion batteries are mainly used.
+During the next few decades, nickel–cadmium, nickel-hydride and sodium–sulfur batteries were increasingly used.
+Since 2010, utility-scale battery storage plants have increasingly relied on lithium-ion batteries, following declines in their cost and increases in their energy and power capabilities associated with the growth of the electric-vehicle industry.
+Batteries are becoming increasingly diverse, optimized for different aspects of customer requirements such as cost, safety, or durability.

 A 4-hour flow vanadium redox battery at 175 MW / 700 MWh opened in 2024.
 Lead-acid batteries are still used in small budget applications.